 Following Prince Harry and Meghan Markle’s first official visit this month to Nottingham, we at JAN Trust wanted to congratulate the happy couple on their engagement.
 Furthermore, we have been considering the treatment of Markle by the British media since her and Price Harry’s relationship became public knowledge.

-It has been hard to escape the fact that the Markle has not had an easy time, the media have distributed tasteless articles with sexist and racist undertones at every turn.
+It has been hard to escape the fact that Meghan Markle has not had an easy time, the media have distributed tasteless articles with sexist and racist undertones at every turn.

 The ensuing press coverage, following the discovery of their relationship focused on Markle’s mixed heritage.
 Markle was subject to such harassment and abuse, that Prince Harry released an official statement on the 8th of November 2016 which condemned the hounding of Meghan.
 In the statement Harry said, “Some of this has been very public – the smear on the front page of a national newspaper; the racial undertones of comment pieces; and the outright sexism and racism of social media trolls and web article comments”.
 It went on to say that the couple had struggled with “nightly legal battles to keep defamatory stories out of the papers.”